FabrizioMarras/automation-youtube/README.md

 ├── README.md                                   # This file
 └── src/                                        # Source files
     ├── auth.py                                 # Authentication with Google services
+    ├── config.py                               # Configuration class to load API keys, tokens, and other variables from .env file.
     ├── fetch_xlsx.py                           # Functions to fetch and parse the Excel file ├── fetch_video.py                          # Functions to download video files from Google Drive ├── upload_video.py                         # Functions to upload and schedule videos on YouTube